Frame spectral pairs and exponential bases: Introduction

 \subsection{Main contributions}

-To address Question A., the simplest and perhaps the most natural way of constructing a new frame spectral pair in $\Bbb R^d$ is by adding two frame spectral pairs in both finite and continuous settings in `an appropriate sense'.
-We shall answer the question in special cases. \\
+To address Question B., the simplest and perhaps the most natural way of creating a new frame spectral pair in $\Bbb R^d$ is by appropriately {\it ``adding"} two frame spectral pairs in both finite and continuous settings.
+In this paper, we will investigate whether for a given pair $(\Omega, \Lambda)$ in $\Bbb R^d$, the pair $(\Omega+A, \Lambda+J/N)$, $A, J\subset \Bbb Z_N^d$, will inherit the analytical property of the pair $(\Omega, \Lambda)$.